mayanring/rails-dev-setup-guide/README.md

 ```
 This will create a .bash_profile config file which is read and executed each time a new terminal is opened.
 To apply changes made to this file, you can either restart terminal (ghetto mode), or run ```source ~/.bash_profile```.

+Test this out by installing wget via HomeBrew: ```brew install wget```.
+Now run ```brew update``` to get the latest HomeBrew formulas.

 ### An Aside: Why PATH Order is Important

-Command-line apps are searched by going through each folder in the PATH variable, one by one in the order listed.
+Command-line executables are searched by going through each folder in the PATH variable, one by one in the order listed.
 As soon as an app with the same name is found, it stops searching the rest of the folders.
 OSX comes with built-in apps (and you might have your own apps installed prior to this), but we often want to use newer versions instead.

-  *
-* brew install wget

-brew update

-notes:
-* homebrew is a package manager for osx. it's generally used to install command-line applications conveniently.
+To see the PATH directories, run ```echo $PATH```.

-* brew packages are downloaded and installed in /usr/local/Cellar/ by default, and symlinked into /usr/local/bin.
-This folder will not be overriden the next time you update OSX
+HomeBrew packages are downloaded and installed in /usr/local/Cellar/ by default, and symlinked into /usr/local/bin.
+This folder will not be overriden the next time you update OSX to its next feline avatar.
+Nice!
-* command-line executables are searched in order of PATH directories; try running echo $PATH to see the ordering of folders (expand on this with subl and git as an example)

-some stuff on how formulas work and how easy they are to make.

 For the reader:
 How do I get a list of homebrew packages that are installable?